 All Rights Reserved - © 2021 Alta Pro

-Note: Our partner, Liz Tinley (liz.altapro@apexmanagement) of Apex Management, is helping us process CLE credits.
+Note: Our partner, Liz Tinley (liz.altapro@apexmanagement) of Apex Management, is administering our CLE accreditation.
 She will email your certificate to you within 30 days after you have completed your survey.
 If extra steps are necessary to acquire CLE in your state, she will email you the additional steps that are necessary and assist you with the process.

 3. When completing the survey, you will be asked to input two passcodes.
 The first passcode is ALTA, and the second passcode is PRO: